Sports & Recreation

 The Lewis and Clark Expedition headed west in 1804 and encountered a lake that William Clark described as “full of Geese & Goslings.”
 Today, that lake is Lewis and Clark Lake, which is bordered by Lewis and Clark State Park.

-The Missouri River is still a beautiful natural treasure.
-It still promises adventure, offers a chance to view birds and wildlife, and provides a quiet escape from the day to day - where you can relax and regain tranquility.
-All you have to do is set out upon its current.
-So, drift away in a canoe on your own, today - Or, climb aboard one of our guided raft tours to see what's waiting just around the next bend in the river.
+Missouri River Rafting The Missouri River is still a beautiful natural treasure.
+It still promises adventure, offers a chance to view birds and wildlife and provides a quiet escape from the day to day - where you can relax and regain tranquility.
+So, climb aboard one of our guided raft tours to see what's waiting just around the next bend in the river.
 You'll be glad you did.

 Griffon Baseball Field has a seating capacity of 500 fans with plenty of standing areas for overflow crowds.
 The Baseball Field playing surface is unique in that it features an entirely artificial turf infield and a natural grass outfield.
 Both dugouts are are lighted and heated for cold weather games.
 The bullpens are located outside of play down the left field and right field lines.
 Field dimensions are 330 feet down the lines, 381 to the power alleys and 400 feet to center field.